 If the worker(s) is bearing a letter from a medical doctor indicating they are unable to get any of the Government of Canada approved COVID-19 vaccinations for a medical reason listed on the vaccine’s product monograph.
 (Seehere).

-Indoor public gatherings: 5 people plus household in dwellings/ 25 people or 25% capacity in buildings.
+Indoor public gatherings: 10 people plus household in dwellings/505 people or 50% capacity in buildings.

-Long-term care and elders’ facilities may have one visitor per resident, masks mandated.
+Long-term care and elders’ facilities may have two visitors per resident, masks mandated.

 Before Yukon, the Northwest Territories and Nunavut had recorded any cases, the Inuit Circumpolar Council had warned that indigenous communities across the North are particularly vulnerable to the effects of the virus, given many do not have running water or sewage systems.
 In a statement, the ICC said that, “Despite being the original inhabitants of some of the most affluent countries in the world, gaps in basic infrastructure continue to contribute to severe health risks.”[ii]
 Closing this ‘infrastructure gap’ was an area of discussion at a meeting of the Inuit-Crown Partnership Committee on 6 March, attended by Prime Minister Justin Trudeau (who himself has since entered self-isolation following the positive diagnosis of his wife) and President Natan Obed.[iii]It remains to be seen whether these circumstances will encourage such discussions to transform into action.